The Exoplanet Edge: Planets Don't Induce Observable TTVs with a Dominant TTV Period Faster than Half their Orbital Period: Kepler and the Exoplanet Edge

 \begin{enumerate} \item Pop.
 1 (52 systems): $P_\mathrm{TTV}$ $>$ $P_\mathrm{pert}$ \item Pop.
 2 (32 systems): $P_\mathrm{pert}/2$ $<$ $P_\mathrm{TTV}$ $<$ $P_\mathrm{pert}$ \item Pop.
 3 (13 systems): $P_\mathrm{TTV}$ $<$ $P_\mathrm{pert}/2$ \end{enumerate}

+Since we fit the TTVs using a linear least squares approach within an LS periodogram framework (see \citet{Yahalomi2025a} for more details), we lack a reliable metric for the uncertainty on $P_\mathrm{TTV}$.
+This is because this approach identifies the best-fitting frequency but does not inherently provide confidence intervals or posterior distributions for the period.
+In principle, one could estimate the period uncertainty from the width of the peak of the periodogram, approximating the probability as a Gaussian for example (Laplace's approximation) -- but we chose not to do so in this case.

-As we fit the TTVs via linear least squares via LS periodogram, with a defined TTV period grid, we don't have a good metric for the uncertainty on $P_\mathrm{TTV}$.
-Additionally, we expect an overdensity of planets to have TTVs commensurable with the exoplanet edge and twice the exoplanet edge -- i.e., population 2 planets with TTV periods exactly equal to either $P_\mathrm{pert}$ or $P_\mathrm{pert}/2$.
+We expect an overdensity of planets to have TTVs commensurable with the exoplanet edge and twice the exoplanet edge -- i.e., population 2 planets with TTV periods exactly equal to either $P_\mathrm{pert}$ or $P_\mathrm{pert}/2$.
 Therefore, in order to account for potential inaccuracies in our estimated $P_\mathrm{TTV}$, we inflate our region of parameter space that is considered population 2 by a factor of 1.1 by multiplying our upper limit exoplanet edge values by 1.1 and dividing all our lower limit exoplanet edge values by 1.1 in the inequalities described above.
 This leaves us with 52 population 1 planets, 32 population 2 planets, and 13 population 3 planets, as shown in Figure~\ref{fig: holczer_multis}.

 The 52 population 1 TTVs are systems with longer TTV periods.
 These TTVs are likely dominated by super-period driven TTVs.
 As they tend to be closer to MMR, they also unsurprisingly tend to have larger TTV amplitudes of order tens of minutes to several hours.
 These TTV systems are the standard planet-planet TTVs that have been well studied over the past decade.